 Untreated timber, no cavities, untested leaky cladding systems, leaking windows, complex designs, reliance on sealants… the list goes on.

-However one of the biggest and least well known contributors was the fascia-style guttering known as Taylor or Klass fascia which was hugely popular due to the sleek stylish appearance.
+One of the biggest and least well known contributors to leaks is the fascia-style guttering known as Taylor or Klass fascia which was hugely popular due to the sleek stylish appearance.
 If you drive around many of the houses constructed in this era, a large number still have this system.

 Fascia-style (hidden) guttering systems have a high risk of allowing leaks to come into building walls and cause rot and leaky building syndrome.
 Because of their design and construction, small defects of installation, or blockages can cause overflows directly into the walls.

 Fundamentally, the problem is that the internal lip of the gutter is usually lower than the external lip so that when it overflows, the water can run accross the soffit (if there is one), and into the wall and ceilings.

 Often, where a valley in the roof runs into the gutter, the internal edge is notched even lower which becomes the first overflow point.
 If there are any blockages, excess rainwater during heavy rain will overflow back into the house, often without the owner being aware.

 This is a particular problems for owners of plaster clad houses built from 1992 to 2004 where there is unlikely to be a cavity allowing the water to drain away, and the timber is likely to be untreated or undertreated.